mward-tulahealth/Pazyn.EntityFrameworkCore.ExtendedProperties/tests/Pazyn.EntityFrameworkCore.ExtendedProperties.Tests/Templates/InitialStateEntities.txt

 using System.ComponentModel.DataAnnotations;
 using System.ComponentModel.DataAnnotations.Schema;
 using Microsoft.EntityFrameworkCore;
+using Pazyn.EntityFrameworkCore.ExtendedProperties.Entities;

 namespace Pazyn.EntityFrameworkCore.ExtendedProperties.Tests.Entities {
     [Table("ExistingTable")]
     [Comment("Existing table for integration tests")]
+    // InitialStateEntities

     // This entity represents the state of an existing table before the UpdateMigration migration is applied.
     // It is used to create the `InitialCreation` migration.
-    // The `ExistingTable` entity represents the state of the same table after the migration is applied. public class ExistingTable {
+    // The `ExistingTable` entity represents the state of the same table after the migration is applied.

+    // Do not modify this file in `OverwritableEntities.cs` file, only in `InitialStateEntities.txt` template file. public class ExistingTable {
         [Key]
         [DatabaseGenerated(DatabaseGeneratedOption.Identity)]